Marquina non-drip oil bottle: Technical aspects

-The original Marquina oil cruet contain 200 cc and has dimensions of 17 cm (height) × 9 cm (base diameter), its original material being borosilicate glass.
+The original Marquina oil cruet contains 200 cc and has dimensions of 17 cm (height) × 9 cm (base diameter), its original material being borosilicate glass.
 It consists of two independent parts, the spout and the body.
 The body is made up of a conical base at the top of which there is a smaller inverted cone as a mouth, forming a "double cone".
 These are joined by a neck or shaft into which the spout is fitted, with a beak curved to one side.
 The shaft has a slightly inclined plane so that the collected drops do not stagnate in the mouth of the bottle.
 In addition, a slot in the base of the spout allows air to enter.
 The wide base prevents spillage and the tapered mouth acts as a funnel when the container is filled.
 Another thing it achieved was the absence of a handle, keeping the design as simple as possible.
 The liquid comes out in a constant and precise flow.

 Unlike the Marquina oil bottle, the Spanish traditional oil bottle causes frequent drips that require the complementary use of a small plate or piece of kitchen paper as a base.